The Question to Ask Yourself:

 The first part of the question is the piece that requires much introspection.
 Regardless of our religion, or level of spiritual dedication, we have probably heard the phrases “Thou Shalt Not Kill”, “… Turn The Other Cheek” or something similar.
 These directives can cause much consternation for many people wanting to carry a firearm for self-defense.
-I am not a spiritual leader, and I do not claim to speak for any religion, but I also know that no religion teaches its followers to blindly succumb to evil.
-These and other religious directives are telling us to refrain from using violence for revenge, or evil murderous intentions.
+I am not a spiritual leader, and I do not claim to speak for any religion, but I also know that my religion, Christianity does not direct its followers to blindly succumb to evil.
+Instead, we are directed to refrain from using violence for revenge, or evil murderous intentions.

-2) to stop the threat, not with the intention to kill the attacker.
+2) to stop the threat, and without specific intent to kill the attacker.

-Morally and legally justified use of deadly force against another human is still something that will stay with you for life, and weigh on your conscience.
+The morally and legally justified use of deadly force against another human is still something that will stay with you for life, and weigh on your conscience.
 Shooting another human is not like hunting deer or other animals.
-It can be a very intimate and life altering event.
+It can be a very intimate and life-altering event.
 Something that we MUST come to grips with before having to make the decision to use deadly force.

 Stay Safe and God Bless